MarceauFillon/mfillon.github.io/_posts/2019-01-16-Street crosser simulation.md

 layout: home
 classes: wide
 date: 2019-01-16
-tags:
-  Academic project
-  Python
-  Q learning
-  User interface
+tags: Academic project, Python, Q Learning, User interface
 header:
     teaser: "/assets/images/q_learning.gif"
 excerpt: "This project aims to present the simulation of a robot learning how to cross a road with multiple roads."